 Chief Flight Instructor

 Cheryl is a retired first grade teacher (34 years).
 She began flying in 1992 as a part time hobby, which led to a second career!
 She began flight instructing in 2000 and in her retirement, Cheryl instructs full time at KANE.
 In addition to her time at North Star Flyers she instructs at several other flying clubs at Anoka and has a large clientele of private aircraft owners.
 She teaches ground school part time at a regional airline.
-Active in the 99s Women Pilots organization since 2013, she currently serves as a Director on the Board for the North Central Section and as Chapter Chair for the Minnesota Chapter.
+Active in the 99s Women Pilots organization since 2013, she currently serves as Chapter Chair for the Minnesota Chapter.
 She enjoys mentoring and encouraging other women to get involved in aviation.
 Cheryl developed a Companion Pilot Course for non-flying partners of pilots.
 Cheryl holds Commercial Pilot certification and is licensed to instruct in single-engine airplanes including instrument flight.
 She has also developed and presented seminars and ground school courses for many organizations and venues.
 Helping people achieve their aviation dreams is very rewarding and Cheryl feels very fortunate to be able to use her teaching skills for this purpose.

 Club President, Flight Instructor